-This policy is intended to address both School owned computer hardware in addition to the use of non-School owned electronic devices by all members of the school community.
+This policy is intended to address both school owned computer hardware in addition to the use of non-school owned electronic devices by students.
 These include all devices used to access the Internet and/or store school information as well as users' own data.
 This is commonly referred to as 'Bring Your Own Device' (BYOD).
-The School recognises that mobile technology offers valuable benefits to students from a teaching and learning perspective.
-Our School embraces this technology but requires that it is used in an acceptable and responsible way.
+The school recognises that mobile technology offers valuable benefits to students from a teaching and learning perspective.
+Our school embraces this technology but requires that it is used in an acceptable and responsible way.

-This policy covers the use of all devices and the liability of the School for mobile devices used on School premises.
-The use of devices on School grounds is at the discretion of the School.
-Users can be granted the right to use their mobile devices provided that they adhere to this ICT Acceptable Use Policy (ICT AUP) together with any associated polices and accept the agreement and guidelines set out herewith.
+This policy covers the use of all devices and the liability of the school for mobile devices used on school premises.
+The use of devices on school grounds is at the discretion of the school.
+Users can be granted the right to use their mobile devices if they adhere to this ICT Responsible Use Policy (ICT RUP) together with any associated polices and accept the agreement and guidelines set out herewith.

-Acceptable Use Policy Agreement
+Responsible Use Policy Agreement

-- Where appropriate all users should familiarise themselves and follow the guidance as outlined in the linked policies.
-All parts of this ICT Acceptable Use Policy and associated policies should be understood fully prior to acceptance and any questions that arise should be directed to the e-Safety co-ordinator or the ICT Services and Innovations Manager. - All members of the school community should understand that they must use School ICT systems in a responsible way, to ensure that there is no risk to their safety or to the safety and security of the ICT systems and other users.
-They should recognise the value of the use of ICT for enhancing learning and will ensure that students receive opportunities to gain from the use of ICT.
-Staff will, where possible and if appropriate, educate the young people in their care in the safe use of ICT and embed online safety in their work with young people. - Whilst exciting and beneficial both in and beyond the context of education, much IT, particularly online resources, are not consistently policed.
-All users need to be aware of the range of risks associated with the use of these internet technologies and must read and sign this ICT Acceptable Use Policy prior to using their provided network login details. - When users use their own personal devices in School, they will follow the rules set out in this agreement in addition to the separate Online Safety Policy, in the same way as if they were using School equipment.
-They will also follow any additional rules set by the School about such use and ensure that any such devices are protected by up to date anti-virus software and are free from viruses.

-- Networked computers will gain access through the School's firewall, which is maintained by the ICT Services Department.
-However, no firewall is considered to be impenetrable so additional security products will be used in conjunction with the firewall.
-However, all School users are expected to maintain a level of 'personal responsibility' when using our system and any mobile technologies onsite and access via any illicit means to undesirable websites will be treated as a threat to our community and system integrity and users may be disciplined accordingly. - All users should be aware that compliance with this policy is mandatory.
+- Where appropriate students should familiarise themselves and follow the guidance as outlined in the linked policies.
+All parts of this ICT Responsible Use Policy and associated policies should be understood fully prior to acceptance and any questions that arise should be directed to the e-Safety co-ordinator or the ICT Services and Innovations Manager. - Students should understand that they must use school ICT systems in a responsible way, to ensure that there is no risk to their safety or to the safety and security of the ICT systems and other users. - Whilst exciting and beneficial both in and beyond the context of education, much IT, particularly online resources, are not consistently policed. students need to be aware of the range of risks associated with the use of these internet technologies and must read and acknowledge the ICT Responsible Use Policy prior to using their provided network login details. - When users use their own personal devices in School, they will follow the rules set out in this agreement in addition to the separate Online Safety Policy, in the same way as if they were using school equipment.
+They will also follow any additional rules set by the school about such use and ensure that any such devices are protected by up-to-date anti-virus software and are free from viruses. - Networked computers will gain access through the school's firewall, which is maintained by the ICT Services Department.
+However, no firewall is impenetrable so additional security products will be used in conjunction with the firewall.
+However, all School users are expected to maintain a level of 'personal responsibility' when using our system and any mobile technologies onsite and access via any illicit means to undesirable websites will be treated as a threat to our community and system integrity and users may be disciplined accordingly. - Students should be aware that compliance with this policy is mandatory.